Hobart Airport: Cold storage and warehousing

 In December 2018 Link Logistics International started a cold storage and warehousing facility at the Hobart Airport.
+The facility was expanded during 2025.
 The cool rooms have a height of eight metres, which is ideal for block stacking pallets.
 Since opening the cold storage, Link Logistics International Pty Ltd has provided temperature-controlled storage solutions for customers wanting short-term seasonal storage to long-term storage.
 Storage has been provided to the industry from various sectors, including seafood, viticulture, stone fruit, berries, vegetable processors, craft beer, poultry, wine, ice cream, and restaurateurs wanting a larger storage alternative.